-The Panel notes that, in its submission on the Issues Paper, Snowy Hydro submits that it would be of benefit for the Panel to undertake a 'marginal cost/marginal benefit analysis as key input' for setting the standard.27 Although the Panel agrees in principle that such an analysis would provide useful information on the costs and benefits of SRAS, the Panel considers that it would not be practical to carry out such an analysis at this time.
+The Panel notes that, in its submission on the Issues Paper, Snowy Hydro submits that it would be of benefit for the Panel to undertake a 'marginal cost/marginal benefit analysis as key input' for setting the standard.
+Although the Panel agrees in principle that such an analysis would provide useful information on the costs and benefits of SRAS, the Panel considers that it would not be practical to carry out such an analysis at this time.
 A marginal cost/benefit analysis would need to be based on many assumptions that may be difficult to quantify.
-As such, the outcomes of such a study
+As such, the outcomes of such a study would likely be subjective and potentially inaccurate.
+Given this, the Panel's assessment of the standard is with respect to the economic efficiency criteria principles.

-25 Combined Heat and Power Partnership, Calculating Reliability Benefits, US EPA, 2010.
+Combined Heat and Power Partnership, Calculating Reliability Benefits, US EPA, 2010.